 AGT 2923.
 SUPERVISED AGRICULTURAL EXPERIENCE.
 This internship course provides actual work experience in an agriculture business under the direction of the employer and the instructor.
-(Externship, 9 hrs.)
+(Lecture, 1-3 hrs.; Lab 2-6 hrs.)
 Prerequisites: Sophomore standing in Agricultural Business and Management Technology or instructor approval.